shrookmuhamed/Terraform_project/README.md

-# Terraform Infrastructure Deployment for AWS using Jenkins Pipline
+# Terraform Infrastructure Deployment for AWS using Jenkins Pipeline

 This project automates the deployment of networking and compute resources on Amazon Web Services (AWS) using Terraform.
 It offers a modular and scalable approach to provision infrastructure across different environments like development and production.